adamhamza99/PSU_42sh_2018/README.md

 # PSU_42sh_2018
-42sh Epitech final year project
+42sh Epitech final year project, we had to write a program in C capable of emulating a UNIX-type command interpreter.
+The 42Sh can be likened to "Bash" or "Tcsh".

 # Getting started
 # Prerequisites